Safe area guides

 Download image templates of the right dimensions and showing the safe area here:

-The templates are transparent png images, so if you use a photo-editing tool such as Photoshop, you can use them temporarily overlaid on your image to see how the safe areas align with your content before having to upload it to your story.
+The png templates show the image safe areas on a transparent background, so if you use a photo-editing tool that supports working with image layers, you can use the templates temporarily overlaid on your image to see how the safe areas align with your content before having to upload your images to Shorthand.

 Within the editor, when you do upload an image, you'll see a rough guide to the safe areas there too: overlaid on your image to give you a quick reference.